 We work alongside people to enable them to become more confident, supporting them to achieve their dreams and to build good lives.

-We also work alongside communities, groups and organisations, supporting them to become more welcoming and inclusive.
+We also work with communities, groups and organisations, supporting them to become more welcoming and inclusive.

 What Local Area Co-ordinators do ?